ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] Epistemological Humility
 [Theoretical] Domain: CognitiveScience, System Role: Scaffolding, Temporal: Static

-**Definition:** The willingness to doubt both the AI's output *and* one's own self-perception.
+The willingness to doubt both the AI's output *and* one's own self-perception.
 It is a prerequisite for successful transformation.
 **Relations:**
 - Link to **Verification Loop** (Relation: `Fuel For`).
 - Link to **False True Self** (Relation: `Prevents`).